Skip to content

 In Canton Glarus, solar power fills the seasonal gaps of hydropower: when winter water levels drop, PV systems on south-facing slopes reliably deliver electricity.
 TBGN compensates small systems ≤30 kVA at higher tariffs with a guaranteed minimum of 6 Rp./kWh.
 This water-sun synergy requires project management that considers grid capacity and seasonal load profiles.

 For a solar installation in Glarus, success depends not only on module area but on the process: 3D survey, transparent quote, grid-operator coordination and commissioning with full documentation.
-Vigorek handles the full coordination — from initial assessment to handover.
+Vigorek handles the full coordination — from the initial estimate to handover.

 Project profile